 AIML Use cases for IEEE 802.11

 Use case N: Multi-AP Coordination

+Use case description

 In dense multi-AP networks, co-channel interference becomes a problem.
 Hence, methods for multi-AP coordination (MAPC) become necessary to improve the utilisation of the limited radio resources, typically measured as an increase of the overall network throughput [4].
-An example method is to create groups of APs, able to leverage spatial reuse opportunities, and have stations transmit in parallel during transmission opportunities (TXOPs) shared among coordinated APs [5].
+An example method is to create groups of APs, able to leverage spatial reuse opportunities, and have stations transmit in parallel during transmission opportunities (TXOPs) shared among coordinated APs [5, 12].
 Several coordination methods (sometimes called coordination subtypes), which we refer to as MAPC transmission strategies, have been proposed in the literature and discussed in the 802.11 WG including coordinated TDMA [11], coordinated OFDMA, coordinated spatial reuse, coordinated beamforming, and joint transmissions [3].
 In addition to the strategies used for transmissions, strategies for MAPC coordination level (centralised, distributed, etc.) also need to be studied.
 Various coordination levels have been proposed, e.g., two levels (loose/light coordination and tight coordination) [1] or even three levels (centralised, directly between APs, between APs through a common non-AP STA) [2].
-The Ultra High Reliability (UHR) SG will be “considering scenarios with multiple overlapping networks” [10] and discussions in the group confirm that MAPC is expected to be a key feature [3], although specifics of the MAPC features (transmission strategies and coordination levels) are still left open.
+The Ultra High Reliability (UHR) SG will be “considering scenarios with multiple overlapping networks” [10] and, based on discussions in the group, MAPC may be used [3]; at this stage specifics of the MAPC features (transmission strategies and coordination levels) are still left open.

 Analysing the state of the art, MAPC is clearly a novel functionality with as yet few ML-based solutions [6].
 A related method was studied in [7], where distributed MIMO (D-MIMO) for WLANs was proposed under the assumption that APs are replaced in a multi-AP network by radio heads (RHs).
 DRL agents were able to learn which groups of RHs to select to perform D-MIMO following dynamic client distribution, leading to a 20% overall throughput improvement.
 The authors of [8] propose a centralised channel allocation architecture which supports federated learning of channel access.
-The method is shown to outperform TXOP sharing, but is not strictly an MAPC transmission strategy as considered by UHR.16 17In summary, even though a literature review reveals few AIML solutions to MAPC so far, research in this area is expected, as evidenced by the “Machine Learning for Throughput Prediction in Coordinated Wi-Fi Networks” problem statement of the ITU AI Challenge [9].
+The method is shown to outperform TXOP sharing, but is not strictly an MAPC transmission strategy as considered by UHR.
+However, coordinated OFDMA is a considered MAPC transmission strategy and its performance is closely related to regular (uncoordinated) OFDMA.
+The difference between coordinated and uncoordinated OFDMA is that in the latter, resource units (RUs) are allocated among stations within a single BSS, while in the former – within multiple BSSs.
+There has been much research done on optimizing RU allocation in OFDMA networks [13-15].
+In particular, deep reinforcement learning is used in [16] to improve RU selection in IEEE 802.11ax OFDMA networks: average throughput is increased by over 100% while latency is reduced by over 70%.
+In our opinion, the same ML methods proposed for single-BSS OFDMA can be applied to the coordinated OFDMA case and therefore, similar performance gains will be obtained.
+Furthermore, for the case of coexistence between coordinated TDMA APs with legacy APs, the authors of [17] propose a reinforcement learning method to avoid interference from disruptive, uncoordinated MAPC transmissions and thus improve the minimum area throughput.
+In summary, even though a literature review reveals few AIML solutions to MAPC so far, further research in this area is expected, as evidenced by the “Machine Learning for Throughput Prediction in Coordinated Wi-Fi Networks” problem statement of the ITU AI Challenge [9] and the recently released survey [18].